Rhonda Lenton: York University president

-Lenton's appointment as university president became effective on 1 July 2017.
-As the university's chief spokesperson during a divisive part-time faculty strike in 2015, during which time she was also on the university's negotiating committee, Lenton's anticipated presidential appointment generated widespread opposition from an alliance of university students and faculty members prior to its announcement.
+Lenton's appointment as university president became effective on July 1, 2017.
+During a divisive part-time faculty strike in 2015, she was the university's chief spokesperson and on the university's negotiating committee; Lenton's anticipated presidential appointment generated widespread opposition from an alliance of university students and faculty members before its announcement.

-In 2018, during her first year, a second strike occurred at the university under her leadership.
-An undergraduate student occupation of the University Senate took place in support of the strike.
-The sit-in lasted several months, during which the participants highlighted potential expense account spending issues from Lenton's term as Vice President Academic and President, in addition to various other tuition-oriented concerns.
+In 2018, during her first year, another strike occurred at the university under her leadership.
+Undergraduate students occupied the University Senate in support of the strike for several months.
+During the sit-in, the participants highlighted potential expense account spending issues from Lenton's term as Vice President Academic and President, in addition to various other tuition-oriented concerns.

-On May 1, 2018 President Lenton and the Chair of the Board of Governors (BoG) both were admonished in an official letter sent by the Canadian Association of University Teachers (CAUT) for their concerted and repeated attempts to undermine academic self-governance at York University.
-At that time, there were several York University faculty councils and student associations that also carried non-confidence motions in the conduct and leadership of Lenton as president.
+On May 1, 2018, an official letter by the Canadian Association of University Teachers (CAUT) admonished both Lenton and Richard E. Waugh, the chair of the Board of Governors (BoG), for their concerted and repeated attempts to undermine academic self-governance at York University.
+At that time, several York University faculty councils and student associations also carried non-confidence motions in the conduct and leadership of Lenton as president.
 On May 11, the union representing the full-time tenured faculty stated the strike had lasted more than two months due to Lenton and the board's desire to break the union.

+On June 6, 2024, the York University administration, under Lenton's leadership, called dozens of police forces to dismantle an encampment that protestors had set up the day before to demand the university to disclose its investments and divest from and cut ties with Israel; CBC News noted on that day that another encampment at the University of Toronto remained.
+Among the protesters were students and Indigenous elders according to a statement from the protestors.
+Three weeks later on June 30, she was appointed the Chair of Council of Ontario Universities.

+In June 2025 Lenton announced she would resign from the position at the end of the year, eighteen months before her term was to end.